Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation

 where $p(y_{t_i} = v_i \mid S, \texttt{Prompt}, \mathbf{y}_{<t_i})$ denotes the probability of generating the ground-truth token $y_{t_i}$ at position $t_i$, conditioned on the selected subregion $S$, the input prompt, and the previously generated tokens.

 \textbf{Necessity Score:} Another key metric for interpretability is the identification of the minimal set of input regions whose removal leads to a significant decrease in the probability of generating the target label, thereby revealing the indispensable evidence that the model relies on.
-Formally, for a candidate subregion $S$, the necessity score is defined as:
+Formally, the necessity score is defined as:

 where $V \setminus S$ denotes the remaining regions after removing $S$.
 This score provides an effective criterion in the search phase for uncovering subtle but critical regions that contribute to the final decision.